Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 ```
 This function will take in an array of numbers `img` and a label `label`.
 It then turns the numbers into `float32` numbers and divides every number in `img` by 255.
 This is because `img` will be image data, which is from 0 to 255, and we 'shrink' it down into 0-1 to normalize it, so we divide it by 255

 Now we get to our dataset.
-First we take our model:
+First we have to retrieve our dataset:
 ```python
 (train_data, test_data), dsinfo = tfds.load(
   'rock_paper_scissors',